Threadpool Swiftlet

 </swiftlet>

-The Swiftlet allows the definition of event loop groups, each containing one or more event loops.
-Each event loop can be assigned to use either a platform thread or a virtual thread, and can be configured to operate in bulk mode (processing all available events in one iteration) or single-event mode.
-Groups can be marked as freezable, enabling coordinated freeze/unfreeze operations for high availability scenarios.
-The shutdown order of groups can be explicitly controlled for graceful router shutdown.
+The Swiftlet organizes event processing into groups, each containing one or more event loops.
+Each event loop can be configured to use either a platform or a virtual thread, and can operate in bulk mode (processing all available events per iteration) or single-event mode.
+Groups can be marked as freezable, allowing their event loops to be paused and resumed, which is essential for high-availability scenarios.

 Group and Event Loop Configuration